 From what I could find online and thanks to one of my Patrons… you’ll want to confirm with the seller and even request “proof” of what brand thread you’re getting before purchasing.

-As it turns out based on the barcodes, the set I got are NOT all CXC but rather a mix of brands.
+However, if we’re following the barcode theory, the set I got don’t all end in 14 but rather a mix of barcodes.
 However, texture and quality were fairly even across the board despite that.
 What seems to be different is the dye lots and color accuracy.
 The ones I got that end in 21 for example tend to be the furthest away from the DMC colors I compared them to.
 While those ending in 14 tended to be pretty close to the original.
 But we’ll talk color comparison later on.

 As getting a mix of threads is likely to be most people’s experience, I’ll continue with my testing with what I received.
 Focusing primarily on those whose barcode ends in 14 and are “true” CXC.